SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 ### LogReduce

-LogReduce&reg; utilizes AI-driven algorithms to cluster log messages based on string similarity, and boils down thousands of log lines into easy-to-understand patterns.
+LogReduce&reg; utilizes AI-driven algorithms to cluster log messages based on string similarity and distill thousands of log lines into easy-to-understand patterns.
 Separate the signal from the noise and detect anomalous behavior with Outlier Detection.
 LogReduce employs fuzzy logic to group similar messages into signatures, enabling quick assessment of activity patterns.
 You can refine results based on your preferences, teaching LogReduce for more specific outcomes.
 [Learn more](/docs/search/logreduce).

 ### LogCompare